chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 # Identifier Scope and Threat Model

 Not all packet identifiers are visible end-to-end in a client-server interaction.
-For example, MAC addresses are only visible within local subnets.
+For example, MAC addresses are only visible to those with physical access to the medium -- the local subnet for Ethernet and proximity for Wi-Fi;
+we will consider both of these "on-path" for the sake of this analysis.
 IP addresses are only visible between endpoints.
 (In systems such as Tor, source and destination addresses change at each circuit hop.)
 Thus, identifier linkability depends on the threat model under consideration.
-Off-path adversaries are not considered a problem since they do not have access to packets in flight.
+Off-path adversaries, e.g. those without physical access to the medium, are not considered a problem since they do not have access to packets in flight.
 On-path adversaries may exist at various locations relative to an endpoint (sender or receiver) on a path, e.g., in a local subnet, as an intermediate router or middlebox between two endpoints, or as a TLS terminating reverse proxy.
 In this document, we categorize these three types of adversaries as follows:

 1. Local: An on-path adversary belonging to the same local subnet as an